 Currently I live in Elma, NY with my husband, Marc and our two children, Mica and Iris.
 My oldest daughter, Lindsay, is a teacher and lives close by.
 I have brought my Budding Tree Yoga for Kids classes to girl scout troops, summer camps and after school programs.
 My newest program, Budding Tree Yoga Branches Out, Into Schools, includes my workshop, Mindfulness Through Yoga and I have been invited to provide professional development to schools around the area.

-In January of 2017, I am taking a big step by opening up a yoga studio of my own.
-I have invited two instructors from the Himalayan Institute to join me in providing yoga instruction that is accessible to all students, no matter their level of experience.
+In January of 2017, I took a big step by opening up a yoga studio of my own.
+I have invited four instructors from the Himalayan Institute to join me in providing yoga instruction that is accessible to all students, no matter their level of experience.
 Please, go to our Class Schedule page for more information!

 To see how my career paths have crossed, please check out my other websites and Facebook pages: